 3) Plug your wireless router and modem back into power source again (put the battery back to the modem).

 4) On your PC, reconnect to your WiFi network, then see if it shows up.

 What is WiFi Network Frequency

 Tips: If it is the first time to connect to the WiFi, you will need to pay attention to the WiFi network frequency.
 You can’t connect if your computer uses mismatched frequency with your router’s.

 Usually WiFi network frequency has 2.4 GHz and 5 GHz.
-Nowadays many routers are dual-band model, so it both supports 2.4 GHz and 5 GHz band.
+Luckily many routers are dual-band model now, so it both supports 2.4 GHz and 5 GHz band.
 To check your WiFi network frequency, you can go to the router manufacturer’s website.
 While you can also check your Windows WiFi network frequency: type netsh wlan show drivers in the Command Prompt and press Enter, then it will show you the supported protocols.

-Generally speaking, 802.11a/ac uses the 5 GHz band, 802.11b/g uses the 2.4 GHz band, and 802.11n uses either the 2.4 GHz or 5 GHz band. if they don’t match or include the frequencies of your router, you can’t see the WiFi network in your computer.
+Generally speaking, 802.11a/ac uses the 5 GHz band, 802.11b/g uses the 2.4 GHz band, and 802.11n uses either the 2.4 GHz or 5 GHz band. if they don’t match or include the frequencies of your router, the WiFi network won’t show up on your computer.

 Service Set Identifier (SSID) broadcast is what makes your WiFi network visible to your network adapter.
-Once you disable SSID broadcast, your WiFi network will not show up in the list.
+Once you disable SSID broadcast, your WiFi network won’t show up in the list.

 Tips: Many people disable SSID broadcast for security concerns.
 By doing this, they can hide the WiFi network, so the network name won’t be seen by others.
 But the first time to connect to the WiFi network, you’ll have to configure the profile settings manually, including the network name and security mode.
 After making the initial connection, devices can remember these settings and will not need to be specially configured again.